-October 5, 2020 - Each year, our office publishes the California Spending Plan to summarize the annual state budget.
-This publication provides an overview of the 2020‑21 Budget Act, provides a short history of the notable events in the budget process, and then highlights major features of the budget approved by the Legislature and signed by the Governor.
-All figures in this publication reflect the administration’s estimates of actions taken through June 30, 2020, but we have updated the narrative to reflect actions taken later in the legislative session.
-In addition to this publication, we have released a series of issue‑specific posts providing more detail on various programmatic aspects of the budget.
+October 27, 2021 - Each year, our office publishes the California Spending Plan to summarize the annual state budget.
+This publication provides an overview of the 2021-22 Budget Act, then highlights major features of the budget approved by the Legislature and signed by the Governor.

-September 28, 2021 - The Supplemental Report of the 2020-21 Budget Act contains statements of legislative intent that were adopted during deliberations on the 2020-21 budget package.
+September 28, 2021 - The Supplemental Report of the 2021-22 Budget Act contains statements of legislative intent that were adopted during deliberations on the 2021-22 budget package.

 September 23, 2021 - This post discusses features of the state's spending plan that were not covered elsewhere in the 2021-22 Spending Plan series.

 August 30, 2021 - This post describes the legislative and administrative decisions regarding the State Appropriations Limit (SAL) in the 2021‑22 budget process.

 August 24, 2021 - Each year, our office publishes California Spending Plan, a series of publications that summarize the annual state budget.
 The Overview of the California Spending Plan is presented here along with short online posts that focus on major areas and features of the 2021-22 budget package.
 As more of these posts become available, we will add them below.

 June 14, 2021 - Presented to: Senate Budget and Fiscal Review Committee Hon.
 Nancy Skinner, Chair